Get access to everything we publish when you sign up for Outside+.

 Unlike rear lunges, step-ups are mostly concentric motion, much like uphill running (though there may be a minor eccentric stress during the downward movement).
 Some athletes on the team have excelled on doing up to 100, but I personally cannot do 100 consistently without having my heart fill with dread and sadness for the pain that awaits.
 For me, 50 is ideal, and that’s generally what we recommend to athletes.

 Do them up two steps, or other surface of similar height, to maximize power demand without reducing the angle formed by your shin, knee and femur below 90 degrees, which could increase knee-injury risk.

 For both exercises, just use your arm to stabilize, not letting it support weight, and aiming not to use it at all to work on balance and stabilization.
 Avoid bouncing in the motion, trying to stay controlled, while still moving somewhat rapidly through each repetition.
 And remember: the goal isn’t to get good at doing strength work, it’s to get better at running.
 The coolest thing about this simple routine is that you can do it for years without worrying much about changing approaches.

-Combine this routine with mobility work (like Coach Jay Johnson’s myrtl routine) and stretching/massage that you find works for you, and you can transform yourself into a injury-proof super runner.
+Combine this routine with mobility work (like Coach Jay Johnson’s myrtl routine) and stretching/massage that works for you, and you can transform yourself into an injury-proof super runner.
 You may even find the resolve to start flossing.

 I promise, 3-Minute Mountain Legs will never be easy to finish.
 But its simplicity will make it easy to start, and that’s the most important thing.